ibm-cloud-docs/dl/layer-2-layer-3.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Comparing Layer-2 and Layer-3 connections for Direct Link
+# Comparing Layer-2 and Layer-3 connections for {{site.data.keyword.dl_short}}
 {: #comparing-layer-2-layer-3}

-{{site.data.keyword.cloud}} Direct Link accepts OSI Layer-2 and Layer-3 partner interconnections from network service providers (NSPs).
+{{site.data.keyword.dl_full}} accepts OSI Layer-2 and Layer-3 partner interconnections from network service providers (NSPs).
 Some network service providers offer services for both of these layers on different networks, however, some providers might choose **not** to interconnect all of their networks into {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-When planning your {{site.data.keyword.cloud_notm}} Direct Link deployment, consider the characteristics that are associated with Layer-2 and Layer-3 connections, so you can create a deployment that best suits your needs.
+When planning your {{site.data.keyword.dl_short}} deployment, consider the characteristics that are associated with Layer-2 and Layer-3 connections, so you can create a deployment that best suits your needs.

 ## Considerations for Layer-2 connections
 {: #layer-2-networks}